Understanding Anti-Intellectualism in the U.S.

 The very real consequences of anti-intellectualism being used for political posturing are particularly evident today with the Trump administration’s response to the coronavirus pandemic.
 After repeatedly declaring “the experts are terrible,” President Trump and his top policy makers have waged an ongoing campaign to vilify COVID expert Dr. Anthony Fauci (to the point of receiving death threats and being the target of an online conspiracy theory) and dismissed the reality and severity of the virus.

-The alignment of COVID cautiousness with a violation of American freedom and the “liberal” identity has fueled many to flout public health requirements, including wearing a mask, socially distancing, and minimizing large group interactions.
-As a result, COVID-related deaths in the U.S. are still rising with little sign for recovery, compared to countries that took early and consistent precautions such as Taiwan and New Zealand.
+The alignment of COVID cautiousness with a violation of freedom and the liberal identity has fueled many to flout public health requirements, including wearing a mask, socially distancing, and minimizing large group interactions.
+As a result, COVID-related deaths in the U.S. are still rising and have hit a grim milestone of 500,000 deaths, in stark contrast to countries that took early and consistent precautions such as Taiwan and New Zealand.

 Whenever this facade of American exceptionalism is challenged, the strategy of anti-intellectualism is to characterize the people demanding change as a threat to America itself, rather than focusing on the underlying issues undermining American values of equality and liberty.
-In response to the recent Black Lives Matter protests, for example, Trump renounced the “protesters as ‘evil’ representatives of a ‘new far-left fascism’ whose ultimate goal is ‘the end of America’” (Washington Post), harkening back to the clash of the Civil Rights era movements and neoconservatives as well as the anti-intellectualism that bred McCarthyism.
+In response to the 2020 Black Lives Matter protests, Trump renounced the “protesters as ‘evil’ representatives of a ‘new far-left fascism’ whose ultimate goal is ‘the end of America’” (Washington Post), harkening back to the clash of the Civil Rights era movements and neoconservatives as well as the anti-intellectualism that bred McCarthyism.
+McCarthyism originated in the 1950s from its namesake, Senator Joe McCarthy whose “shrieking denunciations and fear-mongering” by way of anti-intellectual vocabulary bred fear and suspicion during a time of heightened fear about communism in the U.S.

 Anti-Intellectualism & Corporations